porjesuraj/Learning-Data-Structure/notes/ADS.md

 ```
 10. Depth
- + maximum level of anynode in a tree is called as depth of a tree
+ + maximum level of any node in a tree is called as depth of a tree
  + Maximum depth of a tree mentioned in diagram is 4 .

 11. Internal Node/branch node